simbleau/nvtx/README.md

 ## Contributing

-I encourage all contributions and pull requests.
+I encourage all contributions by pull request.
 A great place to start would be binding more functions and wrapping them in a safe way.
-FFI is tricky, and be aware that there are several inline functions in the NVTX header files.
-This makes converting them automatically more difficult.
+I will not accept unsafe functionality unless truly required.
+FFI handling is tricky, and be aware that there are several inline functions in the NVTX header files.
+This makes converting them automatically (with tools such as bindgen) more difficult.
 If you have a good way to do it, I'd love to see it!
-I ended up going the manual route since it seemed too difficult.
+I ended up going the manual translation route automatic binding was troublesome.

 The [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct) applies.